aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/03_eos.md

 (6).
 The value at which the corresponding parameter is fixed comes after the integer identifier (`v1.r`).
 Multiple identifier/value pairs can be given.

+## Optional global keywords {#g2-optionalglobal}
+The following optional keywords can be used in the gibbs2 input to control the EOS fitting for all phases:
 ~~~
 NELECTRONS nelec.i
 ~~~